jarretmoses/blockchain-developer-bootcamp-final-project/README.md

 * Grab your ETH Wallet Address from Metamask that is connected to the localhost address you you created and add some test ETH to it with `npx hardhat --network localhost faucet ${YOUR_WALLET_ADDRESS}`
 * Start the client by opening a new tab in your terminal and from within the root directory running `npm start-client`
 * In your browser, navigate to `http://localhost:7777` where you should see the app running

+## Troubleshooting

+- If you are testing locally and come across an error that says something similar to `Nonce too high.
+Expected nonce to be 0 but got 19.
+Note that transactions can't be queued when automining.`, follow the steps in this link to fix. [https://dev.to/nmassi/comment/1dafo](https://dev.to/nmassi/comment/1dafo).